PlotkinLab/Backbone-linkage-of-cyclic-peptides/README.md

 # Backbone linkage of cyclic peptides
 Backbone cyclization of peptides head-to-tail.
-Used in the glycindel scaffolding method of "Hsueh et al." (Optimizing epitope conformational ensembles using $\alpha$-synuclein cyclic peptide ``glycindel'' scaffolds: A method for generating oligomer-selective antibodies for Parkinson's disease)
+Used in the glycindel scaffolding method of "Hsueh et al." (Optimizing epitope conformational ensembles using alpha-synuclein cyclic peptide ``glycindel'' scaffolds: A method for generating oligomer-selective antibodies for Parkinson's disease)

 ## pre-requisites
 * GROMACS